cvzi/darkmodewallpaper/README.md

 Permissions:
-*   `READ_EXTERNAL_STORAGE` (read the contents of your internal storage/sd card) Required if you want to import you existing wallpaper, otherwise you may revoke it.
+*   `READ_EXTERNAL_STORAGE` (read the contents of your internal storage/sd card) Required if you want to import your existing wallpaper, otherwise you may revoke it.

 TODO:
 *   Crop/move/zoom image